 So, you want to know how long to keep important documents?
 Here is a general guideline (but always check with your doctor, accountant, or attorney for special circumstances):

 Bank statements and credit card records: Keep only if there is a possible tax issue—and then you only need to keep for six years.
 Keep CD info until they’ve matured.
+Keep your payout checks after winning instant play games.
 If your bank statement doesn’t contain anything you need for your taxes, you can shred immediately.

 Car or homeowner’s insurance: Hold on to these for approximately four years after the policy expires or until you get a new one in the mail.